dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 - bootstrap: Whether to use bootstrap sampling.
 - oob_score: Whether to calculate the out-of-bag score.
 - random_state: The random seed used for the tree construction.

+# ExtraTreesClassifier

+ExtraTreesClassifier is an ensemble learning algorithm that combines the predictions of multiple decision trees to make more accurate predictions.
+It is similar to Random Forest, but it uses different randomization strategies to build the trees in the forest.
+One of the key features of ExtraTreesClassifier is that it splits each feature at a random split point when building a tree.
+This helps to reduce the bias of the model and makes it more robust to noise in the data.
+Another key feature of ExtraTreesClassifier is that it uses the entire training set to build each tree.
+This is in contrast to Random Forest, which randomly samples the training data to build each tree.
+This helps to improve the accuracy of the model, but it also increases the training time.
+ExtraTreesClassifier is a powerful machine-learning algorithm that can be used for a variety of classification tasks.
+It is relatively easy to use, and it is often quite effective.Here are some of the benefits of using ExtraTreesClassifier:

+- It is a powerful and robust algorithm that can be used for a variety of classification tasks.
+- It is relatively easy to use and tune.
+- It is less prone to overfitting than other machine learning algorithms.
+- It can be used to identify the most important features in the data.

+ExtraTreesClassifier is a good choice for classification tasks where accuracy is important and where the data is noisy or has a large number of features.
+Here are some examples of tasks where ExtraTreesClassifier can be used:

+- Image classification
+- Text classification
+- Fraud detection
+- Medical diagnosis
+- Customer segmentation
+- To build an ExtraTreesClassifier us

 ### References